zenml-io/zenml/docs/book/platform-guide/set-up-your-mlops-platform/connect-zenml-to-infrastructure.md

 access by running:

-'zenml service-connector list-resources --resource-type s3-bucket' If no compatible Service Connectors are yet registered, you can can register a new one by running:
+'zenml service-connector list-resources --resource-type s3-bucket' If no compatible Service Connectors are yet registered, you can register a new one by running:

 'zenml service-connector register -i'
 ```